-An HVAC system is one of the largest investments you make in your home.
+An HVAC system is one of the biggest investments you make in your home.
 While you obviously want to keep it operating as long as possible, it’s important to realize when it’s time for an upgrade.

-The heating, air conditioning and plumbing professionals at Service Experts are here to share some warning signs for when it’s time to replace your home’s HVAC system.
+The heating, air conditioning and plumbing professionals at D.A.
+Bennett Service Experts are here to share some warning signs for when it’s time to replace your home’s HVAC system.
 Plus, if you do need new equipment, you can lease a new, high-efficiency HVAC system through Service Experts’ Advantage Program that includes all maintenance, repairs and parts at no additional cost.

 1. Your utility bills are increasing